p2c6/dog-app/README.md

 php artisan serve
 ```

-And the frontend

-Run the server on your second terminal with the command:
+And the frontend on your second terminal with the command:

 ```sh
 npm run dev